 Thankfully, my husband is pretty handy and willing to help me with all of the projects that I drag home.
 (No matter how ugly and nasty they initially seem.)

-This is how we turned an ugly old dresser into a buffet to brag about!
+This is how we turned an ugly old dresser into a beautiful farmhouse buffet!

 - hack saw